Engagement with Major Business Partners

 We had first-tier logistics partners overseas that are responsible for handling hub logistics in the Asia-Pacific region (at the China-Singapore hub and China-Australia hub) start serious CSR activities.
 They conducted self-checks to identify and improve problems.
 In these self-checks, 64% of partners achieved a 90% or higher compliance rate on the 100 highest-priority requirements.
 We will further promote this activity so that more partners achieve the targeted compliance rate in fiscal 2014.

 To expand the scope of the activity, we will also make preparations to introduce CSR activities in logistics partners that handle the distribution of goods from overseas production sites to loading ports and overseas OEM customers.

 For more details, please see "Reducing Environmental Burden in Customers and Society."

 In Response to the Conflict Minerals Issue

 Our policy is to avoid business activities that support conflicts or human rights abuses, whether directly or indirectly.
-In response to the issue of conflict minerals Note 1, the mining of which represents a leading cause of conflict and human rights abuses, we began preparing to assess the origins of minerals in fiscal 2012 to make it possible to respond to requests from customers, as required under the final rules adopted by the U.S. Securities and Exchange Commission pursuant to Article 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-In fiscal 2013, we plan to move forward with research on mineral origins and request our partners to initiate corrective action in cases where use of conflict minerals is confirmed.
+In response to the issue of conflict minerals Note1, the mining of which represents a leading cause of conflict and human rights abuses, we conducted research and confirmed that there were no conflict mineral issues in our supply chain.
+This result was reported to our OEM customers in December 2013 to make it possible to respond to requests from customers, as required under the final rules adopted by the U.S. Securities and Exchange Commission pursuant to Article 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 - Note 1 Minerals considered problematic due to human rights violations at mining sites or unethical actions supported by funds earned from mining.